pynvme/pynvme/README.md

-    lba_align (short): IO alignment, unit is LBA lba_random (bool): True if sending IO with random starting LBA read_percentage (int): sending read/write mixed IO, 0 means write only, 100 means read only time (int): specified maximum seconds of the IOWorker default:0, no limit (upto 24hr)
+    lba_align (short): IO alignment, unit is LBA lba_random (bool): True if sending IO with random starting LBA read_percentage (int): sending read/write mixed IO, 0 means write only, 100 means read only time (int): specified maximum time of the IOWorker in seconds, up to 24*3600 default:0, means no limit
-    qdepth (int): queue depth of the Qpair created by the IOWorker
+    qdepth (int): queue depth of the Qpair created by the IOWorker, up to 1024
                   default: 64
     region_start (long): sending IO in the specified LBA region, start
                          default: 0
     region_end (long): sending IO in the specified LBA region, end but not include
                        default: 0xffff_ffff_ffff_ffff
     iops (int): specified maximum IOPS.
 IOWorker throttles the sending IO speed.
-                default: 0, no limit
+                default: 0, means no limit
     io_count (long): specified maximum IO counts to send.
-                     default: 0, no limit
+                     default: 0, means no limit
     lba_start (long): the LBA address of the first command.
                       default: 0, means start from region_start
     qprio (int): SQ priority.